FilipeMCruz/fizzbuzz-code-challenge/README.md

 - where it would run (single container, serverless function in the cloud, on-prem in a VM...);
 - expected requests per second;
 - authentication/authorization needs;
+- accessibility of the service, e.g. will it be publicly exposed?
+If so, how are TLS/SSL certificates normally used within the company?
-- infrastructure tied to it (for monitoring, distributed logging, etc..);
+- infrastructure tied to it (for observability/monitoring, distributed logging, orchestration, etc..);
-- commonly used libraries within the company (e.g. gin);
+- commonly used libraries within the company (e.g. gin, testify);
 - what tools are used to document the api surface (e.g. swagger/OpenAPI, simple API.md);
 - what linting rules are used;
-- standard encoding and data formats used when exchanging data between http services within the company.
+- standard encoding and data formats used when exchanging data between http services within the company;
+- how API versioning is tackled.

-I welcome any discussing on these topics and others that I may have forgotten about.
+I welcome any discussion on these topics and others that I may have forgotten about.